Space and Time Bounded Multiversion Garbage Collection: Application to Snapshottable Data Structures

-\begin{theorem} A snapshot query takes amortized expected time proportional to its sequential complexity plus the number of \op{vCAS} instructions concurrent with it.
-The amortized expected time complexity of frontier operations remains unchanged. \end{theorem}
+\begin{restatable}{theorem}{applicationTime} A snapshot query takes amortized expected time proportional to its sequential complexity plus the number of \op{vCAS} instructions concurrent with it.
+The amortized expected time complexity of frontier operations is the same as in the non-snapshottable DS. \end{restatable}